fernandomaldonado24/Churn-Prediction-Through-Temporal-Modeling/README.md

 To capture meaningful behavioral trends leading up to churn, we engineered a combination of temporal and non-temporal features.
 Weekly aggregates of spend, frequency, and product diversity were computed using a tumbling window approach, which segmented customer activity into consistent 7-day periods.
 These four windows formed the input to the model, while churn was defined based on a 35-day output window following a fixed reference date.
 This structure, shown below, ensured that all predictions were based strictly on past behavior and aligned with real-world deployment.
 ![image](https://github.com/user-attachments/assets/60e9dd89-0775-4346-85f9-d4d9ea57c940)

+## Model Evaluation & Feature Selection – Summary
+Three models were evaluated: Random Forest, Logistic Regression, and XGBoost.
+Random Forest was selected as the final model due to its superior balance of performance and robustness.

+Model evaluation used out-of-time validation across five monthly splits, and performance was measured using ROC AUC, suitable for imbalanced classification.

+Random Forest: 0.8014 ROC AUC (after tuning)

+XGBoost: 0.7920

+Logistic Regression: 0.7503

+Feature importance analysis showed that recency and frequency-based features had limited value.
+Removing them slightly improved model performance, resulting in a simpler and equally strong model.

+The final model, tuned with grid search (n_estimators=200, max_depth=5, min_samples_split=5), achieved:

+Recall: 0.7404 at a threshold of 0.3, prioritizing detection of churners due to their higher business impact.

 ## Insights Summary
 In order to evaluate churn prediction performance, we focused on the following key metrics: